CDCgov/prime-reportstream/prime-router/docs/onboarding-users/receiver-onboarding/receiver-testing.md

 - name: observation-result-with-aoe
   resource: '%resource.result.resolve()'
 ```
 In the example above you can see we have several different types of transforms.
-Some of them like element "test-receiving-application" are just defaulting a value adn all we
+Some of them like element "test-receiving-application" are just defaulting a value and all we
 have to do is make sure that value exists on every message we test.
 Others like "test-patient-ethnicity-identifier-code" are using a valueset to transform one value into another and elements like
 "obx-value-dtm-dt" have a complex condition and are modifying the format of a field.
 For these kinds of elements we need to make sure and test both the positive and negative case. i.e. for "test-patient-ethnicity-identifier-code" we need to test a message with "H" or "N" in "Bundle.entry.resource.ofType(Patient).extension(%`rsext-ethnic-group`).value.coding[0].code"
-and then also test when "Bundle.entry.resource.ofType(Patient).extension(%`rsext-ethnic-group`).value.coding[0].code" is neither or those values.
+and then also test when "Bundle.entry.resource.ofType(Patient).extension(%`rsext-ethnic-group`).value.coding[0].code" is neither of those values.
 For "obx-value-dtm-dt" we need to test where the condition is both "true" and "false"

 You can see how some of these test cases can be combined.
 For example, we can have a single message with both a "Bundle.entry.resource.ofType(Patient).extension(%`rsext-ethnic-group`).value.coding[0].code" value of "N" and that
 meets the condition for "obx-value-dtm-dt".